frankgoong/WorldDefender/README.md

 # WorldDefender.py
 I made it by PYTHON 3.
-Week 3 Assignment of Interaction Logic Class in SVA.
+\nWeek 3 Assignment of Interaction Logic Class in SVA.